jamestjw/rcc/README.md

 10/7/2021 - Support calling functions with multiple parameters according to x86-64 C calling convention.

+14/7/2021 - Add support for prefix operators.
+Implement pointer types and support taking addresses of variables and the dereferencing of pointers.

 ## Tests
 To run all unit tests only
 ``` bash